Speaking Engagements

 UNC Charlotte Multicultural Play Therapy Conference

-This presentation is for play therapists from across the country.
-Attendees will review best practices for parent consultations as well as engage in preparatory activities to help them better engage parents in their work with children.
+This presentation for play therapists reviewed best practices for conducting parent consultations and incorporated preparatory activities designed to enhance therapists’ ability to better engage parents in their work with children.

 -

-“Determining Themes and Evaluating Progress in Play Therapy”
+“Determining Themes & Evaluating Progress in Play Therapy”

 Kid Talk Back to Basics Training

-This presentation was for play therapists at Kid Talk’s Back to Basics Training.
-The presentation guided counselors on how to effectively use play themes to understand progress in play therapy and how to discuss progress in play therapy with parents and caregivers.
+This presentation for play therapists guided counselors on how to effectively use play themes to assess and understand progress in play therapy, as well as how to clearly communicate that progress with parents and caregivers.

 -